In the United States begins the trial of the son of State Duma deputy Roman Seleznev

 On Monday, a trial of Roman Seleznev, a Russian citizen, the son of a State Duma deputy from the Liberal Democratic Party of Russia Valery Seleznev, opened in Seattle.
 The charges against him are related to financial fraud and consist of 40 items.

 The defendant, who acted under such nicknames as Psikh and Bulba, is accused of breaking into computers of cash registers of many American shops and restaurants, installing malware in them that stole credit card details of their clients and periodically sent them to Seleznev, and then trading them on their automated sites.

 The federal prosecutor's office of the Western District of Washington, in which most of the affected firms were located, estimated that the damage to the defendants amounts to at least $ 170 million.

 As follows from the telephone conversations of Seleznev, which are officially recorded by the prison administration, he is counting on the election of Donald Trump as president, hoping that he can be more supportive of sending Seleznev to his homeland.

 According to prosecutors, the Russian has repeatedly tried to delay the beginning of the process and, in particular, 4 has changed lawyers times.

-American investigators attribute Seleznev to the “carders” class, that is, individuals who have computer burglary to steal credit card details and then trade them in their specialized forums.
+American investigators rank Seleznev among the class of "carders", that is, persons who trade in computer hacking in order to steal credit card details and then trade them on their specialized forums.